thiagokimo/bible_service/README.md

 ## Future ideas and "to do"s'

 1. Create tasks to collect information from other bibles
-2. BibliaOnline.com has no consistency data.
-Find another source that has!
-3. Change from Rails to Sinatra because its lightier ;)
+2. Change from Rails to Sinatra because its lightier ;)
-4. Separate the crawler as a GEM, which will allow us to integrate our bible in other frameworks.
+3. Separate the crawler as a GEM, which will allow us to integrate our bible in other frameworks.
-5. Start writting the commit messages in English, LOL
+4. Start writting the commit messages in English, LOL

 ##How to contribute
 Please ensure that you provide appropriate test coverage and ensure the documentation is up-to-date.
 It is encouraged that you perform changes in a clean topic branch rather than a master and that you create a pull request for them.
 This will facilitate discussion and revision.